MicrosoftDocs/windows-dev-docs/windows-apps-src/packaging/troubleshoot-appinstaller-issues.md

 If the App Installer app cannot install the app, these steps will help identify the installation issue.

-### Verify .appx/.appxbundle file installation
+### Verify app package file installation

-- Download the `.appx`/`.appxbundle` file to a local folder and try to install it using the [Add-AppxPackage](https://docs.microsoft.com/powershell/module/appx/add-appxpackage?view=win10-ps) PowerShell command.
+- Download the app package file to a local folder and try to install it using the [Add-AppxPackage](https://docs.microsoft.com/powershell/module/appx/add-appxpackage?view=win10-ps) PowerShell command.

 - Download the `.appinstaller` file to a local folder and try to install it using the `Add-AppxPackage -Appinstaller` PowerShell command.